-Data and Society - Understanding data science facilitates critical examination of questions in different parts of society and supports informed data-driven decision-making.
+Data in Context - Understanding data science facilitates critical examination of questions and supports informed data-driven decision making.

 DS.2 The student will be able to formulate a top-down plan for data collection and analysis, with quantifiable results, based on the context of a problem.